django-cms/djangocms-frontend/docs/source/getting_started.rst

 .. warning::

-    Using the advanced tab requires some technical knowledge on the sites installation, e.g., what css classes are available.
+    Using the adanced tab requires some technical knowledge on the sites installation, e.g., what css classes are available.
 This is why the advanced settings tab should only be used rarely.
 If you find yourself using it regularly, extending **djangocms-frontend** using a theme might be the more